PRIDE-Archive/pride-checksum/README.md

-Computes SHA-1 checksum for all the files in the specified directory and writes to checksum.txt file.
+Computes SHA-1 checksum for all the files in the specified directory or for the list of all files specified in a file and writes to a `checksum.txt` file.

 **Usage:**

-pride_checksum --files_dir /dir_path/where/files/are/located/
+`pride_checksum --out_path /path/to/save/computed_checksum/ --files_dir /dir_path/where/files/are/located/`

 OR

-pride_checksum --files_list_path /path/to/file/containing/list_of_file.txt
+`pride_checksum --out_path /path/to/save/computed_checksum/ --files_list_path /path/to/file/containing/list_of_files.txt`

-Sample `list_of_file.txt`
+Sample `list_of_files.txt`
 ```
 /path/to/some/file1.xml
 /path/to/some/file2.xml